Driving Dinner Tour #1 – Western NEK| 06.14.19

 The second option is the Highland Lodge.
 Overlooking Caspian Lake, this dinner spot has a cozy bar space and a wonderful atmosphere.
 Enjoy a few of their cocktails or order from their changing menu.
 They will also be updating their offerings in 2022.
 Check out our last review for more about the Lodge – they are under new ownership so we are excited to try out their new menu.

 A third option in Greensboro is to check out the Hill Farmstead Brewery.
 Try some samples, and maybe buy some to go, but this award winning beer is hard to pass up.
 Right now they are offering curbside only – but stay tuned for lifted restrictions.

 Once finished in the more rural areas of the Kingdom, head back towards Danville, VT (Take Rte.
 16 to Rte.
 15).
 There are a few great restaurants in Danville, but they are quite spread out.

-Or continue driving into Danville Village, behind the old country store, a few buildings back is the Creamery.
+Drive into Danville Village, and behind the old country store you’ll find The Creamery.
 This restaurant is also only open at the end of the week and has a changing menu, but everything is delicious and the chef takes a fresh approach to even the most traditional dishes.
-We like visiting the Creamery in the summer – take a look at an older review here.
+We like visiting the Creamery, it’s like a new restaurant every time – take a look at an older review here.

 A third option is to drive all the way through the village and head towards St. Johnsbury.
 Just as you are almost to the town line GoodFella’s Restaurant is on your right.
 Stop here to finish up your food tour.
 They have a great menu with plenty to choose from: burgers, sandwiches, pastas, and salads plus full entrees like fish, seafood dishes, steaks, and more on their nightly specials board.
 A full bar and great cocktail line up make this overall culinary experience delightful.
 Take a look at an older review here – new review for their new menu in the works.